adobe-webplatform/css-regions-polyfill/SUPPORT.md

   - `regionlayoutupdate` event on `NamedFlow`;
 - content reflow due to viewport resize;

+What kind of works:
+---
+- CSS Object Model:
+    - `NamedFlow.getRegionsByContent()`;
+    This is almost next to impossible to implement it correctly for all possible scenarios in JavaScript.
+The current implementation might work for some use cases and not for others.

 What doesn't work
 ---
 - content reflow due to media queries;